awesto/django-shop/docs/reference/catalog.rst

 --------------------------

 In the page list editor of **djangoCMS**, create a new page at an appropriate location of the page tree.
-As the page title and slug use something describing your products catalog in a way, both meaningful to the customers as well as to search engines.
-Then change into advanced setting.
+As the page title and slug we should use something describing our product catalog in a way, both meaningful to the customers as well as to search engines.

+Next, we change into advanced setting.

-As a template use one with a big placeholder, since it must display our list of products.
+As a template we use one with a big placeholder, since it must display our list of products.

-As **Application**, select "*Catalog List*" or whatever you named your ``ProductsListApp``.
+As **Application**, select "*Catalog List*" or whatever we named our ``ProductsListApp``.
 This selects the apphook we created in the previous section.

-Then save the page, change into **Structure** mode and locate the Main Content Container.
-Add a container with a Row and Column.
-As the child of this column chose the **Catalog List View** plugin from section **Shop**.
+Then we save the page, change into **Structure** mode and locate the Main Content Container.
+Here we add a container with a Row and Column.
+As the child of this column we chose a **Catalog List View** plugin from section **Shop**.

-Finally publish the page and enter some text into the search field.
+Finally we publish the page and enter some text into the search field.
 Since we haven't assigned any products to the CMS page, we won't see anything yet.

 .. _catalog-detail: